 By 2007 researchers had found at least seven practical applications based on Yellowstone organisms , including heat-stable enzymes used in laundry detergents to break down protein and fat stains and an enzyme now being used to clean up industrial wastewater from hydrogen peroxide bleaching processes.
 Other heat-tolerant microorganisms were being studied at that time to identify enzymes that can degrade alkaline materials, such as some pesticides and explosives.
 Twenty-eight permits to researchers focusing on park microbes were on file in 2014, according to the Yellowstone Center for Resources.

 CREDITS: Top photo courtesy of Prof. Boyd.
 The photo of Thomas Brock is by Janet Chapple, 1996.
 The Tree of Life diagram comes from Wikipedia Commons.

-ON THIS WEBSITE: This interview and discussion continues in Yellowstone Park and the Quest for the Origin of Life, Part II.
+ON THIS WEBSITE: This interview and discussion continues in The Quest for the Origin of Life, Part II.

 Notes on Chapter 6, “Diversification of Bacteria and Archaea.
 I: Phylogeny and Biology,” Evolution.
 Available at http://www.evolution-textbook.org/content/free/notes/ch06_Notes.html

 Peters, J., Bothner, B., and Kelly, S. (2007) “Unfolding the Mystery of Protein Thermostability.”
 Yellowstone Science, Vol. 15, No. 1, p.
 12. Available at https://www.nps.gov/yell/learn/upload/YS_15_1_sm.pdf

 Published July 8, 2014.
 Copyright Janet Chapple.
 All Rights Reserved.
 Revised March 9, 2020